 The script involved a significant role of camera in the film.
 Making a shooting script did not make sense, because both Jagoda and I knew that the camera would follow the characters, that it was supposed to describe emotions, not situations.
 Hand filming allowed for such sensitive storytelling.

-In 2013 Such a Landscape was rewarded a Golden Tadpole in the Student Etudes Competition during the International Film Festival of the Art of Cinematography Camerimage.
+In 2013 Such a Landscape was rewarded a Golden Tadpole in the Student Etudes Competition at the Camerimage International Film Festival of the Art of Cinematography.
 The American operator Joseph Caleb Deschanel commented on the film directed by Szelc:

 Such a Landscape is a beautifully told series of visual poems which submerge in a deep and significant mystery.